Aliases for ATP8A2 Gene

 GeneCards Summary for ATP8A2 Gene

 ATP8A2 (ATPase, Aminophospholipid Transporter, Class I, Type 8A, Member 2) is a Protein Coding gene.
 Diseases associated with ATP8A2 include cerebellar ataxia, mental retardation, and dysequilibrium syndrome 4 and cerebellar hypoplasia and mental retardation with or without quadrupedal locomotion 1.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include magnesium ion binding and phospholipid-translocating ATPase activity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP8B4.

 UniProtKB/Swiss-Prot for ATP8A2 Gene